abduvik/just-enough-series/courses/csharp/README.md

 struct are value-typed, so when you assign the value of a variable to another variable we create a new complete copy of it while classes is a pointer to an object on the heap and when we assign an object to another variable it gets the pointer instead of the whole object.

 [Read more here](https://stackoverflow.com/questions/13049/whats-the-difference-between-struct-and-class-in-net)

+## Important Commands

+- `dotnet publish`: To publish the app

+When publishing too, we can either publish as:

+- Framework Dependent: Expect the .NET framework is installed
+- Self-contained: dotnet will ship .NET with the project